 Suspension – equivalent reduction of vacation balance*

+Reduction of step(s).**

 Demotion

 Discharge

+** The employee’s salary may be reduced to no lower than step one (1) of the salary range, and the amount and length of time of the salary reduction will be specified in the Notice of Intended Discipline.
+The salary may be reduced until the condition which caused the salary reduction has been corrected.

 Section 6.
 Unclassified Employees.
 Modify language for the termination of unclassified employees is not to be subject to grievance provisions.

-The termination of unclassified employees is not subject to the arbitration provisions of this Agreement, unless otherwise specified in this Agreement.
+The termination of unclassified employees is not subject to the grievance provisions of this Agreement.
+Upon request of the employee, an unclassified employee shall be allowed a meeting to discuss the reasons for the termination.
 When practicable, the Appointing Authority shall notify a temporary unclassified employee a minimum of fourteen (14) days prior to the scheduled end of their appointment as to whether the position will be: ended as scheduled, converted to classified, or extended in accordance with the contract and statute.
 However, such provision shall not be grievable or arbitrable.

 Section 7.
 Personnel File.
 Modify language for employees to request to receive a copy of evaluative and disciplinary entries in their personnel file and have their written response included.

-Each employee shall be furnished with a copy of all evaluative and disciplinary entries into their personnel file and shall be entitled to have their written response included therein.
+Upon written request, each employee shall be furnished with a copy of all evaluative and disciplinary entries into their personnel file and shall be entitled to have their written response included therein.
 All disciplinary entries, except discharge, in the employee's personnel file shall state the corrective action expected of the employee.

 Section 7.
 Personnel File.
 Add it is a written request from the employee.

-Upon request of the employee, a written reprimand shall be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of eighteen (18) months following the date of the written reprimand.
-Upon request of the employee, a written record of a suspension of ten (10) days or less shall be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of three (3) years following the beginning date of the written suspension.
+Upon written request of the employee, a written reprimand shall be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of eighteen (18) months following the date of the written reprimand.
+Upon written request of the employee, a written record of a suspension of ten (10) days or less shall be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of three (3) years following the beginning date of the written suspension.
 Discipline that becomes eligible for removal, based upon this provision, shall not be used as a basis for any subsequent discipline of the employee.

 Section 7.
 Personnel File.
 Modify that discipline may be removed.

-Upon request of the employee, a written reprimand shall be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of eighteen (18) months following the date of the written reprimand.
-Upon request of the employee, a written record of a suspension of ten (10) days or less shall be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of three (3) years following the beginning date of the written suspension.
+Upon request of the employee, a written reprimand may be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of eighteen (18) months following the date of the written reprimand.
+Upon request of the employee, a written record of a suspension of ten (10) days or less may be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of three (3) years following the beginning date of the written suspension.
 Discipline that becomes eligible for removal, based upon this provision, shall not be used as a basis for any subsequent discipline of the employee.

 Section 7.
 Personnel File.
 Timeline for removal of discipline under Appointing Authority and leaves of absence.